datarhei/restreamer/docs/guides-encoding.md

 ---

 As of Restreamer version 0.4.0 you can choose to encode the video stream that you are pulling from the camera to [H.264](../wiki/h264.html).
-Encoding of the video streams enables you to use stream sources that are not encoded in H.264 or to re-encode a video stream that is already encoded in H.264, but you want to change e.g. the bitrate.
+Encoding of the video streams enables you to use stream sources that are not encoded in H.264 (e.g. H.265, VP8, ...) or to re-encode a video stream that is already encoded in H.264, but you want to change e.g. the bitrate.

 The encoding is always towards H.264 as this is the most compatible codec for HLS streaming and the only useful choice for pushing the stream to a RTMP server, e.g. Youtube, Twitch, ...